-- (1) Double click on the Resource Editor icon in your Windows Program Manager. - The Open Watcom Resource Editor window opens. - (2) Open a new or existing resource file.
-Refer to the chapter entitled "The Open Watcom Resource Editor" on page 171 for more information.
+(1) Double click on the Resource Editor icon in your Windows Program Manager.

-190 Using the Accelerator Editor

-(3) Choose Accelerator from the cascading menu that appears when you choose New from the Resouce menu.
+- (2) Open a new or existing resource file.
+Refer to the chapter entitled "The Open Watcom Resource Editor" on page 135 for more information. - (3) Choose Accelerator from the cascading menu that appears when you choose New from the Resouce menu.